crystalcommerce/Frontend-Standards/README.md

 - **Comments**
     - Limit the use of rendered comments for production (js & css comments get removed/ minified)
-    - don't use "end div" comments.
+    - Don't use "end div" comments.
 Use the inspector and dev tools to debug html/ css
-    - comments should be implemented with liquid syntax
+    - Comments should be implemented with liquid syntax
     - Use liquid comments instead of HTML comments when possible

     *Good*